department-of-veterans-affairs/vets-website/content/pages/employment/index.md

   - url: https://www.dol.gov/veterans/hireaveteran/
     title: Hire a Veteran
     description: Post jobs and learn about hiring qualified Veterans.
+  - url: /vocational-rehab-and-employment/
+    title: Vocational Rehabilitation and Employment (VR&E)
+    description: If you’re a service-disabled Servicemember or Veteran, choose from 5 different VR&E program tracks to help you build your career and live more independently.
+As a family member, find out if you qualify for certain counseling services, training, and education benefits.

 secondarylinkstitle: "Explore other ways to start a career"
 secondarylinks:
   - url: /employment/job-seekers/start